alexwlchan/alexwlchan.net/src/_drafts/new-archive.md

 I knew this wasn't good enough, but I was struggling for ideas.

-I'd thought about writing some sort of "start here" page for the site -- a blog post that linked to other blog posts -- but that's just replacing one wall of text with another.
+I thought about writing some sort of "start here" page for the site -- a blog post that linked to other blog posts -- but that's just replacing one wall of text with another.
 I also kept putting off writing it, which doesn't bode well for anybody wanting to read it.

 I also thought about new tags and categories, but that's still fiddling around the edges.
-I already have tags, but they're buried so deep that nobody can find them.
+I already have tags, but they're hard to find.
 I wanted a more radical change.

 Then after work yesterday, I had a brainwave -- what if I used cards instead of links?